FlightVin/CSES-bot/README.md

 Set up dependencies and password by running the bash script `bot-dependencies.sh`

-This will also ask for the path to a program that the user wihses to use repeatedly for submissions (Can be left as blank string)
+This will also ask for the path to a program that the user wishes to use repeatedly for submissions (Can be left as blank string)

 `$ bash bot-dependencies.sh`